pongasoft/emscripten-glfw/README.md

 Main supported features:
 * can create as many windows as you want, each one associated to a different canvas (use `glfwWindowHintString(GLFW_EMSCRIPTEN_CANVAS_SELECTOR, "#canvas2")` to specify which canvas to use)
-* full mouse support
+* mouse support
-* full keyboard support
+* keyboard support
+* joystick/gamepad support
 * fullscreen support
 * Hi DPI support
 * support all glfw cursors